cockroachdb/docs/cockroachcloud/ccloud-get-started.md

     ~~~

 {{site.data.alerts.callout_info}}
-The organization you are logged into must support SSO.
-To ensure you are logged into the correct organization, Use the `ccloud auth whoami` command to check that you are logged into the correct organization.
+To ensure you are logged into the correct organization, use the `ccloud auth whoami` command to check that you are logged into the correct organization.

 If the organization is incorrect: